-There are various types of research studies and the various types of research studies have been categorized on a different basis.
-However, the different types of research studies might be different in perspective but the main goal is to gather facts and figures to get some information about a phenomenon, situation, people or object.
+There are various types of research studies and they have been categorized on several bases.
+However, the different types of research studies are different in perspective but the main goal is to gather facts and figures to get some information about a phenomenon, situation, people or object.

 Types of research studies

 Below are listed some types of research studies from different viewpoints.
 There can be other viewpoints on the basis of which the research studies can be categorized.
 This classification is established by Kumar, Ranjit in his book Research Methodology.

 If you want to classify research on the basis of its application then there are three categories of research: action research, applied research, and pure research.

 Objectives of Research

 There can be many objectives involved in conducting a research, but the primary objective is one.
 On the basis of objectives, we can classify research studies into descriptive research, explanatory research, exploratory research, and correlational research.